mrizaarseven98/bacteria_tracker/README.md

-# trackbact: Python package to segment, track and run trajectory analysis in both dense and dilute colonies
+# trackbact: Python package to segment, track and run trajectory analysis in both dense and dilute bacteria colonies

 We provide in the main.ipynb, a quick walkthrough tutorial of an example project.
 You do have the option to tailor this for your specific needs.